 High-functioning anxiety is a pervasive disorder that can take an increasing toll on your spouse’s life and, in turn, your relationship.
 Using the tools offered by comprehensive residential treatment, your spouse will realize the potential that they hold and learn coping strategies to minimize the effect that anxiety exerts on their life.
 Not only that, you will have access to couples therapy to ensure that you can grow along with them on their journey to recovery.

 It’s a scary thought to approach your loved one about a mental health challenge, especially one they might not be aware of.
-But through compassion and support, you can help them overcome their challenge and you will both be able to lead happier, healthier lives.
+But through compassion and support, you can help your spouse with anxiety and you will both be able to lead happier, healthier lives.

 Bridges to Recovery is a residential treatment center for high-functioning anxiety and other mental health disorders.
-Contact us to learn more about our renowned Los Angeles and San Diego-based programs and how we can help you or your loved one start on the path to lasting wellness.
+Contact us to learn more about our renowned Los Angeles programs and how we can help you or your loved one start on the path to lasting wellness.